Littleguygabe/hacknotts25/backend/resources/api-documentation.md

 ### 2. Get Full Sentiment Analysis

-Fetches a comprehensive sentiment analysis for a given stock, combining analyst ratings and social media sentiment.
+Fetches a comprehensive sentiment analysis for a given stock.
+This combines three distinct analyses:
+1.  **Analyst Sentiment:** Based on professional analyst ratings.
+2.  **Social Sentiment:** Based on Reddit discussions and Google Trends data.
+3.  **Combined Sentiment:** A final, confidence-weighted score that blends the analyst and social signals.

 -   **URL:** `/stock/{ticker}`
 -   **Method:** `GET`